Correlation Between Visa and Peninsula Energy

 Strong

 Over the last 90 days Peninsula Energy Limited has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite uncertain performance in the last few months, the Stock's basic indicators remain nearly stable which may send shares a bit higher in April 2025.
+Despite unsteady performance in the last few months, the Stock's basic indicators remain nearly stable which may send shares a bit higher in April 2025.
 The current disturbance may also be a sign of long-run up-swing for the company stockholders.

 Visa and Peninsula Energy Volatility Contrast